sanchezg/pokestar/README.md

 1. Fetching Pokemons from PokeAPI: run the cli client with `python apifetcher.py fetch-pokemons`
 2. Filtering Pokemons from local API: run the cli client with `python apifetcher.py by-move -m MOVE1 -m MOVE2 ...` or `python apifetcher.py by-type -t TYPE1 -t TYPE2 ...` to filter Pokemons stored locally.

+## Additional API routes

+Two additional routes to the CRUD were added:
+1. Get best move for a Pokemon: ` GET /api/v1/pokemons/<id>/best_move/` Will return you the PokemonMove with highest power for the specified Pokemon.
+2. Get similar Pokemons: `GET /api/v1/pokemons/<id>/similar/` will return you a list of Pokemons that share at least three moves with specified Pokemon.
+This list is ordered in desc order based on moves shared.

 ## Technical debt

 1. Include more unit tests: for API, serializers, views, template, and CLI client tool.